hongtaiwang/Switch-Edge-Diagnostics-CAT9K/README.md

 python switch2graph_log.py <host_addr> <username> <password> <ena-password> <timeinterval - sec>
 ```

-- type in enable password if any.
+- Type in enable password if any.

-- will show static image if timeinterval is less than or equal to 0.
+- Will show static image if timeinterval is less than or equal to 0.

+- Output files stored under the same path as the script file

 **repo contains a sample topo graph and a log output